 So you’re ready to build or rebuild a website for your business?
 Congrats!
 That’s a critical step to legitimize your digital presence AND strengthen your marketing as a whole.
-Getting to this stage also means you probably have the same question as many health and wellness, women-owned, and other business owners: how much does it cost to build a website for my small business?
-Your answer: as much as your budget allows and your needs require—starting at as little as $1,500 to tens of thousands of dollars.
+Getting to this stage also means you probably have the same question as many health and wellness, women-owned, and other business owners: what is the average website design cost in 2023?
+What will I have to invest to build a website for my small business?
+Your answer: as much as your budget allows and your needs require—starting at as little as $2,000 to tens of thousands of dollars.

 Depending on the size of your business, the complexity of your site, and whether or not it’s e-commerce, websites cost anywhere from $1,500 to $150,000.
 I know, that doesn’t narrow it down much.
 Let me elaborate…